zekiunal/apple/fish-privacy.md

 ## Introduction

-Nexus Deploy ("we", "our", or "us") operates the Fish Tank Simulator mobile application (the "App").
+Zeki Ünal ("we", "our", or "us") operates the Fish Tank Simulator mobile application (the "App").
 This Privacy Policy explains our practices regarding the collection, use, and disclosure of information through the App.

 **TL;DR:** We don't collect, store, or share any of your personal information.
 Your game data stays on your device.
 Period.